DOI-USGS/snakemake-introduction/issues/issue_1.md

 If you've been able to download the file using Snakemake, then congratulations!
 You've written your first Snakemake rule!

-If you're working with an instructor, then create a PR for them to review.
+If you're working with an instructor, then create a pull request (PR) for them to review.
 Create a new branch in your fork entitled "issue-1", commit your changes to that branch, and push them to your fork.
 ```
 git checkout -b issue-1